§ Verifiable Trust v2 Specification

 § [VS-CONN-VS] Requirements for a VS to accept a connection from another service

-When a VS VS-1 receive a connection request from a service Service-2 to one of its services specified in DID Document, VS-1 MUST verify service Service-2 complies with [VS-SPEC], else VS-1 MUST NOT accept the connection.
-Exception: if provided by VS-1 service Service-2 wants to connect to is an issuer of [VT-EC-ORG] or [VT-EC-PERSON] and Service-2 is just missing a [VT-EC-ORG] / [VT-EC-PERSON] for being compliant, connection CAN be accepted by VS-1.
+When a VS VS-1 receive a connection request from a service Service-2 to one of its services specified in DID Document, VS-1 MUST verify service Service-2 complies with [VS-REQ], else VS-1 MUST NOT accept the connection, unless purpose of the service provided by VS-1 is the issuance of [VT-ECS-ORG-CRED] or [VT-ECS-PERSON-CRED] credentials.

 § [VS-CONN-VUA] Requirements for a VS to accept a connection from a User Agent